ajv-validator/ajv/docs/api.md

 Returns the text with all errors in a String.

-Options can have properties `separator` (string used to separate errors, ", " by default) and `dataVar` (the variable name that dataPaths are prefixed with, "data" by default).
+Options can have properties `separator` (string used to separate errors, ", " by default) and `dataVar` (the variable name that instancePath is prefixed with, "data" by default).

 ## Validation errors